psychemedia/island-storynotes/carus-wilson/02-telling.md

 # Telling

-*There's likely a long way to go on this, figuring out a proper story structure, finding the right characters to include and anecodotes to tell.
+*There's likely a long way to go on this, figuring out a proper story structure, finding the right characters to include and anecdotes to tell.
 Also finding variants for different time slots: a quick 5 minute tale, an 89, a 12, a 12, a 40, an hour long show.
 And so on.
-But for now, here's a quick run throufh of some of what I remember...,*
+But for now, here's a quick run through of some of what I remember...,*

 I'd like to tell you a story.
 A story I stumbled across and pieced together over a period of about six weeks earlier this year.
 A story that started when I stumbled across a report of a letter, a *memorial*, presented to the magistrates of Newport whilst looking through the  online British Newspaper Archive.
 A story of the *nursery of vice* that Newport was at the time.
 And a story that ended with some literary detective work, and a very public controversy that played out in the northern press.

 So let's set the scene.

 It's the 1840s.
 We're on the Isle of Wight.
 In Newport.
-The electric telegraph is still a few years away from reaching town, amd the railway hasn't arrived yet either.
+The electric telegraph is still a few years away from reaching town, and the railway hasn't arrived yet either.
 But there are gas lights illuminating some of the streets.

-In 1849, Charles Dickens had stopped over on the island, in Bonchuch; his books were as popular then as they are today, perhpas even more so.
+In 1849, Charles Dickens had stopped over on the island, in Bonchurch; his books were as popular then as they are today, perhaps even more so.
 At the end of that summer of 1849, "Shirley", a Luddite tale and the new book by Currer Bell, author of the groundbreaking "Jane Eyre" a couple of years previously, is about to go to press.
 Speculation would surely start up again about who the real author actually was.
 Perhaps a few, in anticipation, had started re-reading Jane's Eyre tale, of her time in Lowood School, with its miserable food, and cold damp chill, and the typhus, and the evangelical Mr. Brocklehurst, who controlled the school as if it were some of prison camp for turning clergymen's daughters into faceless governesses.

-So what was Newport like aroind that time?
+So what was Newport like around that time?

 Out on the Cowes road, just past Hunnyhill, was Albany Barracks; a little further up the road, the prison: something of an experiment, a facility for boys, something to help them become *useful* members of society, a route to an apprenticeship and a pardon, rather than transportation.

 In Newport town, the area around the old St Thomas' Church, between Pyle Street and South Street, or Cosham Street as it was then known, opposite what's now the bus station, that was the area that had a certain *reputation*.
 For sure, you could find company on the appropriately named Paradise Row, just down from the Castle Inn, on the other side of the road there.

 A certain Miss Eliza Brading lived thereabouts, in Paradise Row, in the mid-1840s.
-If you'd lived there too — and I make nc
+If you'd lived there too, you might well have been familiar with her...

-And it wasnlt just Paradise Row that had a reputation.
+And it wasn't just Paradise Row that had a reputation.
 The area around Tontine Yard, there were plenty of places there for a drink.
 And plenty of places for more.

 The streets could be lively too.
 Rarely was there a week when the borough court didn't have someone up on a charge of being drunk, or disorderly, shouting and singing in the streets at all hours.
 And the men could be just as bad.

 If you search through the old archives, you find some of the names coming round again and again, some of them quite quickly, some of them years apart.

 Take Repentance Adams, for example, "repentance" being a cognomen, a commonly used nickname, her real name being "Patience".
 You can't help but get the feeling that she was someone who was known around town, someone you'd recognise if you saw her, someone you'd know a story about.
 I first came across her in 1834, when she was charged with having stolen a bed, then next year, this time described as an "old offender" along with another woman, Jane Wheeler, she was said to be aged forty two and had been hauled up before the court for stealing turnips.
 A couple of years later again, she was at the centre of something of a *cause célèbre*.
 It seemed that someone in Newport had been stealing doormats.
 From all over town, doormats had been going missing.
 People started to set watch; the police started to patrol more.
-When the culprit was at last discovered, scurrying through the Newport streets with the corner of a mat visiible from underneath her apron, it was none other than old Repentance Adams.
+When the culprit was at last discovered, scurrying through the Newport streets with the corner of a mat visible from underneath her apron, it was none other than old Repentance Adams.
 A few years further on, in the mid-1840s, she was in the papers again, the notorious doormat thief of the eighteen thirties, this time for stealing baskets.
 Four months hard labour she got for that.
 When 1850 came around, she was back before the bench on a charge of vagrancy.
-The last mention I saw of her, it was 1858.
+The last mention I saw of her, it was 1858, when the court reports mention her as "an old woman of eighty", charged with stealing a hand kerchief bundle from an inmate of the House of Industry.

-TO DO

-The papers claimed she was in her eighties, though by my reckoning it would have been her late seventies.
+He'd been making his way home late one afternoon when he stopped at a cottage on the bridge at the bottom of Hunny Hill, placed his bundle under the hedge outside, and let himself in through the gate.
+He nodded to young man Windebank working in the garden, then went up to the cottage to get a light for his pipe, had a quick chat, and made his farewell.
+He'd gone a short or so when he realised he'd forgotten his bundle: some tobacco, and sugar, a small piece of bacon, and to top it off, a couple of penny lard cakes.
+He went back for it, and.. where had it gone?

+XXX

+DO IT FROM ADAMS PERSPECTIVE

+"Hey", he called to the gardener, "did you see anyone going away from here with a bundle in the last few minutes or so?"

+Windebank, considered the matter for a moment or two... chatted for a minute or two, and when he came out and looked for his bundle, it was gone.
+A young man working in the garden, named Windebank, swore that he saw the prisoner carry off a bundle, which he had no doubt was the one lost, although he was not then aware Harwood had just before thrown down the bundle which he saw the old woman pick up.
+It seems she must have had it under her shawl when Harwood spoke to her just after he left the cottage, as he passed her.
+Windebank had not then heard of his loss, and as soon as he did, they found out the old woman, who had, however, in the meantime, endeavoured to get rid of the spoil, somehow, and wanted to prove an alibi; but the evidence was too strong against her, and she contented herself by merely asserting she was not guilty, and was committed to Winchester Gaol for one month.

+ It contained 2 1/2 oz. of tobacco, 1/2 lb. of sugar, 2 penny lard cakes, and a small piece of bacon.
+These things were tied up in a handkerchief.
+After talking to the young man (Windybank) and had gone about 20 yards, I came back for my bundle and found it was gone.
+It was out of my sight for about 10 minutes from the time I first put it down.
+I saw Mrs. Adams just as I was going up the hill.
+She was out sight when I missed the bundle.
+She was going towards the town.
+While talking to the young man, the bundle was close to my feet.
+No one could have taken it while I stood there.
+About an hour after I lost the bundle, I went to the prisoner’s lodgings.
+I asked her if she had seen my bundle.
+She answered with an oath that she had not.
+I told her there was a young man who saw her take it up.
+She said she would face him (James Windybank).
+She went with me to him, and strongly denied it.

+James Windybank, sworn— I live at the bottom of Hunny hill.
+Between 4 and 5 o'clock on Tuesday last, James Harwood came to the wicket and asked me for a light.
+I gave it him.
+He stopped a few minutes and then went on.
+Shortly after, I saw Mrs. Adams come along towards town.
+I saw her stoop down between the wicket and the hedge, and pick up a handkerchief.
+It appeared to have something in it.
+I did not notice it before while Harwood was talking.
+She put it partly under her shawl and went off with it.
+I did not say anything about it, as I did not know to whom it belonged.
+She afterwards came to my house with Harwood.
+She asked if I had seen her take the handkerchief.
+I said Yes; but she said she did not.

+Prisoner, in defence— I have nothing to say, only that I am not guilty.

+The prisoner, preferring her fate to be determined in this court, received the sentence of one week's imprisonment at Winchester.

+XXX

+So that was Repentance Adams.
 A regular old offender indeed.

 Back in Newport, back in 1854, Francis Pittis, auctioneer, fair-minded and just, as you might hope for one of the borough magistrates, is mid-way through his second, year-long term as Mayor.
 And a great honour it is, too, to be Mayor at the this time, for the funds have finally been raised, and just within the five year time limit proposed, for replacing the increasingly derelict St. Thomas Church with a new Church.
 His Royal Highness, Prince Albert, has agreed to lay the foundation stone, and the Bishop of Winchester will preside over the ceremony too.
 Tickets are sold, seats are erectd, and a procession formed, the local Freemasons providing a strong showing and also taking part in the ceremony.